kinyaruthm/PLP-Day-2-Assigment/README.md

 Forking is particularly useful for collaboration purposes

 Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+Issues and project boards on github help track bugs,manage tasks and organize work effecively.
+Github issues ia a management system where users can report bugs, request features and document tasks
+Example: One developer identifies a bug on the login page He opens an issue, gives it a title, adds description of the bug and assigns someone. he person assigned, works on the bug, fixes it and merges changes

+ Project board is a part where issues are easily organized and tracked across different stages of completion
+ Example:
+ The team of developers working on a certain project create a project board with different columns that are updated with information like issues, the progress of an issue among others
+ The project lead is able to view the progress of the project

 Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+1. Merge conflicts - communicate with team members before making major changes
+2. Unclear commit messages - Use standard commit format
+3. Poor documentation - Mke se README file, the issues and project boards for each specific purpose
+4. Working on wrong branch - Always confirm the branch you are working on
+5. Commits small commits at a time and make use of feature branches